Selection Guide - The Keeper and Defence

 The Back Five

 While you can use one of the above method to target a goalkeeper, as a rule, I always try to select my keeper and defence as one set players.
-After all, both positions share the same basic scoring mechanic - clean sheets vs goals conceded.
-This means you can simply consider the keeper as a defender who is unlikely to score goals and assists.
+After all, both positions share the same basic scoring mechanic – clean sheets vs goals conceded.
+This means you can simply consider the keeper as a defender who won’t chip in goals and assists.
 In my opinion, this is an effective way of thinking about your keeper and helps to put his price and scoring potential, in relation to the price of defenders, and therefore your entire team/squad, into perspective.

 There Will Be Tiers

 We’ve established that clean sheets and goals conceded are crucial factors for keepers and defenders.
 Not surprisingly, there are some clubs that excel in these areas and some that are found wanting.
 Each season there are only a few clubs who actually present a good source of clean sheets.
-One look at my Team Stats table reveals that, on last season’s form, United, Chelsea and then Liverpool (in that order) are the clubs that boasted the strongest defences.
-After that, you have a pack of clubs who can be seen as second tier, namely Everton, Portsmouth, Man City, Bolton, Wigan and Arsenal (in no particular order).
+Chelsea, United and Liverpool almost guarantee 16+ clean sheets each season with the likes of Arsenal, Spurs and Villa providing less secure options.

-This establishes a basic two-tier structure of clubs, with a third tier below that includes the likes of Boro, Tottenham, Sunderland and West Ham.
-Typically these clubs will struggle to reach double figures in terms of clean sheets.
-Below this is a fourth tier that includes the promoted clubs who are an unknown quantity but can often fall short of 5-6 clean sheets over the season.
+This establishes a basic two-tier structure of clubs, with a third tier below that includes the likes of Blackburn, Stoke and Birmingham.
+Typically these clubs will reach double figures in terms of clean sheets.
+Below this is a fourth tier that include teams that may struggle to reach that 10 clean sheet mark, followed by a final tier typically made up of those sides likely to be fighting it out for survival.

 Lets look at how I’ve laid out these tiers with the help of a handy table.